 Results

-Overview The JGI provides sequencing, synthesis, and targeted metabolomics support for … capabilities and products .
+… Overview The JGI provides sequencing, synthesis, and targeted metabolomics support for DOE-BER funded awards, including awards funded through BER Funding Opportunity … capabilities and products .
 A minimum request of 1 Tb of sequence data is required to qualify for BERSS.
-For DNA … and personnel resources for genomic research and sequence-based science.
-Projects include de novo generation …
+For DNA …

 Learn more

 … and released by the US Department of Energy (DOE) Joint Genome Institute (JGI) are subject to the following Data Policy.
-It … embargo starting at construct or strain delivery.
-Detailed sequence information for constructs are made publicly …
+It is our mission to support open data and … Embargo : A period in which data is not publicly available in JGI systems or outside repositories.
+Full access is …

 Learn more